JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 ## How it works

-The player recieves encoded video and audio data from an external flash memory, buffering it before decoding and outputting the corresponding pixel colours and audio signals to play the video.The player will continue playing the video before receiving a stop signal which will cause it to reset and restart the video.
+The player reads in encoded video and audio data from an external flash memory, buffering it before decoding and outputting the corresponding pixel colours and audio signals to play the video.
+The player will continue playing the video before receiving a stop signal which will cause it to reset and restart the video.

 ## Structure